-Your home away from home in Cartago is located on a safe and quiet residential street, complete with swinging hammocks and lush Costa Rican vegetation.
+Your home away from home in Guanacaste is located on a safe and quiet rural neighborhood, complete with swinging hammocks and lush Costa Rican vegetation.
 Living areas are communal, and you'll find plenty of space in and around CCS Home-Base to relax and reflect on your time abroad.
-Whether you're kicking it in the courtyard with fellow volunteers or lounging in the common area, this former schoolhouse will provide the perfect respite at the end of the day.
-The hallways and bathrooms are full of colorfully painted hand prints, inspirational quotes, and good memories, all compliments of program alums.
+Whether you're kicking it in the expansive gardens with fellow volunteers or lounging in the common area, this eco-friendly spot will provide the perfect respite at the end of the day.
+The interior of the Home-Base invites in the lush outdoors with large windows to continue to enjoy Costa Rica well into each evening.

 Your Peruvian home away from home is located in a lovely community, just a short walk from a convenient hour laundry service and delicious restaurants.
 With little gardens inside and outside of the CCS Home-Base with plum trees and grapevines, you’ll never feel too far from nature.
 The CCS Peru Home-Base has bedrooms upstairs and downstairs and wood floors throughout.
 The common area is a great spot to play board games with fellow volunteers, or study up on your español.
 Then there's the food in Peru.
 You'll enjoy incredible local meals made up of meats, salads and veggies, all served with a side of amazing fiery sauce that will quickly become a new favorite!